-Without even a blink, his gaze never leaving mine, his tiny hand once again pulled the plug from the wall.
-The light from the tank went dim, and sudden silence reigned as the pump gurgled to a stop.
+Without even a blink, his gaze never leaving mine, his tiny hand once again tugged the plug from the socket.
+The light from the tank went dim, and silence reigned as the pump gurgled to a stop.
 Inside, Froggy watched the battle over his territory as it played out: light on—light off—light on—light off . . .

-Before I had my first-born, my maternal instincts were already searching for a warm or—as it turned out—cold-blooded critter to pour my love into.
-Since we lived in a small apartment, my (now-ex) husband and I bought one of those 1-gallon, octagon-shaped fish tanks and dutifully filled it with garish purple, pink, and blue neon gravel, cheap plastic greenery, and an adorable little African Dwarf frog.
-Our little family was now complete!
+Before I had my firstborn, my maternal instincts were already searching for a warm or—as it turned out—cold-blooded critter to pour my love into.
+Since we lived in a small apartment, my ex-husband and I bought one of those gallon-sized octagon-shaped fish tanks and dutifully filled it with garish purple, pink, and blue neon gravel, cheap plastic greenery, and an adorable little African Dwarf Frog.
+Our little family was now complete.

-Three years later, the apartment still held three people and the frog, but now I was a single parent to a toddler and newborn sons.
-Froggy was the only companion that had remained constant and faithful over the few years of my marriage, and his continued presence was a comfort — a touchstone to a simpler life and a relaxing way for me to wind down at the end of hard days as I watched him do his nightly laps.
-The pressures in life were heating up, and I felt like such a failure: as a wife, a mom, a daughter, as a woman in general.
+Three years later, the apartment still held three people and Froggy, but now I was a single mom to my newborn and toddler sons.
+Froggy was the only companion that had remained constant and faithful over the few years of my marriage, and his continued presence was a comfort — a touchstone to a simpler life and a relaxing way for me to wind down at the end of hard days as I watched him do his nightly water aerobics.
+The pressures in life were heating up, and I felt like such a failure: as a wife, as a mom, as a woman in general.

-Some time in the first few months after Braden was born, those endless days where I was sleep-deprived and exhausted, I noticed that the thermometer on Froggy’s tank showed that the water was pretty cold, so I turned up the heat.
-A few hours later, I checked again, but the temperature was still cold.
+Sometime in the first few months after Braden was born, amidst those endlessly sleep-deprived and exhausting days, I noticed the thermometer on Froggy’s tank showed that the water was a little on the chilly side, so I turned up the heat.
+A few hours later I checked again, but the temperature was still cold.
 I turned it up a little more.
 Busy with the boys, I kept checking the tank and adjusting the heater, to no avail.
 Finally, I noticed that Evan must have once again been playing with the plugs when I wasn’t looking, but this time he’d unplugged the heater.

-Thankful to have figured out the mystery, I plugged it back in, got the boys into their beds and collapsed into my own.
-The next morning I went out to feed Froggy, but found him floating lifelessly, the tank’s temperature gauge over the top.
-I’d been so thankful to have found the problem, but in my sleeplessness I didn’t realize that all those times I’d tried to turn up the heat had added up once plugged back in.
+Thankful to have figured out the mystery, I plugged it back in, got the boys into their beds, and collapsed into my own.
+The next morning I went out to feed Froggy, but found him floating lifelessly in the miniature hot tub, the tank’s temperature gauge maxed out.
+I’d been so thankful to have found the problem, but in my exhaustion, I hadn’t realized how all those times I’d tried to turn up the heat had added up once plugged back in.

-Finally having cried myself out, I sat on the floor, head on my knees.
+Finally having cried myself out, I sat on the floor, head heavy on my bent knees with crossed arms for my pillow.
 I heard the door to Evan’s bedroom click open, and little feet shuffled sleepily toward me.

 “Mommy?
-It’s going to be okay…” he said as he leaned in to hug me and kissed the top of my head like I always did for him when he’d get hurt.
+It’s okay…” he said as he leaned in to hug me and kissed the top of my head like I always did for him when he’d get hurt.